Moro-Locrio (Rice with Pork and Black Beans) combines two Dominican classics, it mixes rice, pork and black beans in one flavorful dish.

-Sometimes some dishes just don’t work.
-Don’t worry, I am not talking about the Moro-Locrio (Rice with Pork and Black Beans).
+Sometimes some dishes just don't work.
+Don't worry, I am not talking about the Moro-Locrio (Dominican Black Beans, Rice, and Pork).
 This one actually did.

 But even from failure we can learn.